TamannaParashar/FarmVisor/README.md

 - 🌾 **AI-Driven Farmer Advisory** — provides crop care, fertilizer, and weather insights.
 - 📢 **Feedback System** — users can give and view advisory feedback.
 - 🧍 **Safe and Reliable** — ensures factual and trustworthy information.
+- 🤝 **Collaborative Platform** – Share your thoughts, and we work on them to make the platform better.

 ## 🌍 APIs & Integrations